lj314159/openScad/custom/documentation.md

 midFromLow: distance of low part of mid fin from bottom relative to nose-bottom fin
 midHeight: height of mid fin relative to missle radius
 lowHeight: height of low fin relative to missle radius
+lowLength: length of low fin from top point to bottom point
 lowTopAngle: angle of top of bottom fin from missle
 lowBottomAngle: angle of bottom fin from missle
 finSharpness: angle of fin from top down in degrees